Code-Institute-Submissions/ms2-olespanish-game/README.md

 - Advanced

-In this level, every card provides 2 pieces of information: a name and a pronunciation clip.
-I left out the visual help to increase the difficulty and to help students focus more on the actual word and try to memorize them while playing.
+In this level, the user has to match a card with an image with a card with the corresponding name and pronunciation.
+This would be the final test for students to prove what they know and to help them focus more on the actual word and try to memorize them while playing and having fun.

 This project’s main goals are:
 - to learn new words